Welsh syntax: In favour of an underlying SVO analysis

 This suggests that the subjects in these three constructions are true subjects.
 On the assumption that all subjects in the language occupy the same position in the clause, this entails that the subject in Welsh must raise to a higher position in the clause than where it was base generated.

-Another argument for movement of the subject in Welsh comes from reconstruction effects. noticed that there is an interpretive difference between (4a) and (4b).
+Another argument for movement of the subject in Welsh comes from reconstruction effects.
+Andrew Barss noticed that there is an interpretive difference between (4a) and (4b).